kunal-9990/docs.caseware.com/readme.md

 # Adding a new help version:

+    This script deploys content for all languages other than DUTCH, which we have proper translations of and will need to be published manually as updates are necessary.

     Place a folder named as the new version into the tmp directory as shown below.
     ----------------------------
     /docsmk2/